bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el12">12.
 Higher-Order Functions: Flattening</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Use the reduce method in combination with the concat method to “flatten”
+an array of arrays into a single array that has all the elements of the original arrays.</p>

 <p>Functions that operate on other functions, either by taking them as arguments
 or by returning them, are called higher-order functions.
 Since we have already seen that functions are regular values, there is nothing particularly remarkable